Ostorlab/benchmarks/mobile/android/oxo-android-ben33/README.md

 # oxo-android-ben32 Critical broadcast receiver is not protected

+### Description

 This Android application benchmark, oxo-android-ben33, demonstrates a common security vulnerability where a broadcast receiver is exported without proper protection.
 This allows any other application on the device to send a broadcast intent to it, potentially leading to unauthorized data manipulation or a denial-of-service.

-### Technical Details

 The vulnerability lies in the `Receiver.kt` file and the AndroidManifest.xml.